Root Canal Therapy

-Here at McDonald Dental, we have experts who use root canal treatment to repair and restore infected or badly damaged teeth.
+Here at Kevin Nail, DDS Family & Cosmetic Dentistry, we have experts who use root canal treatment to repair and restore infected or badly damaged teeth.
 In this procedure, our dentists usually remove the damaged part of the tooth, which is the pulp, clean and disinfect it, before filling and sealing the part.
 Some of the common causes that affect the pulp include cracked tooth, trauma, deep cavity, or recurrent dental treatment to the particular tooth.

 You might have heard that this procedure is painful, but that is not true.
 The main aim of this dental procedure is to restore a tooth that has a severe infection.
 Our dentist usually performs this dental procedure to remove the bacteria, as well as the dead or dying tissue from your tooth.

 Modern technologies and techniques have significantly improved this procedure and made the treatment more comfortable.
 Thanks to these new advancements, you may not need to visit our office more than two times to complete the procedure.

 When You May Need Root Canal Therapy